shadmsft/boot-camp-waf-opex/README.md

 1. Navigate to https://portal.azure.com
 2. Ensure you are in your subscription
 3. Navigate to the rg-opex resource group
-4. Click on your Log Analytics Workspace Item Item
+4. Click on your Log Analytics Workspace Item la-ws-opex
 5. In the GeneraL Section click on Logs

     ![image](./media/4.png)